Blog

 DART:

+Are there any good day trips from Dublin by train?
+Oh, there are so many nice places to visit with Dart.
 The DART is Dublin's suburban rail service, which runs along the coast from Malahide and Howth in the north to Greystones in the south.
 The DART is an excellent way to explore the coastline and visit seaside towns and villages outside of Dublin city center.
-To use the DART, you'll need to purchase a ticket or use a Leap Card.
+To use the DART, you'll need to purchase a ticket or use our dearest Leap Card.
 Single tickets can be purchased from ticket machines at each station or from convenience stores.

 transport dart

-If you need any extra help with how to get around Dublin our receptions are open 24 hours and one of our staff members will be more than happy to assist you.
+If you need any extra help with how to get around Dublin, Gardiner House Hostel reception is open 24 hours a day, and our staff will be happy to assist you.
+Golden tip: The 41 bus runs 24/7 and stops just around the corner from our Gardiner House Hostel.
+During the day, the 16 bus also stops nearby.